Help us improve your experience.

 Enabling Export of Transit SPRING Statistics

-Understanding Enabling Export of Transit SPRING Statistics
+Export of Transit SPRING Statistics

 Source Packet Routing in Networking (SPRING), also known as segment routing, is a control-plane architecture that enables an ingress router to steer a packet through a specific set of nodes and links in the network.
-Starting in Junos OS Release 19.1R1, Junos telemetry interface (JTI) supports the export of transit SPRING statistics on PTX3000 routers and PTX5000 routers with FPC2.
+Starting in Junos OS Release 19.1R1, Junos Telemetry supports the export of transit SPRING statistics on PTX3000 routers and PTX5000 routers with FPC2.
 Use these statistics to monitor traffic, model engineering, and plan capacity.

-About Transit Spring Statistics
+Transit Spring Statistics

 Exported statistics are for SPRING traffic and exclude RSVP and LDP-signaled traffic.
-Family MPLS statistics per interface is accounted for separately.
+Family MPLS statistics per interface are accounted for separately.
 The segment routing statistics also include SPRING traffic statistics per link aggregation group (LAG) member and per segment identifier (SID).

-Use a Valid SPRING Configuration
+Use a valid SPRING configuration

 Ingress Device